 When determining the dividend payment, the higher the cash value of a policy the more the dividend payment will be, all else being equal.
 The insurance company will take into account any loans against the policy value when calculating the dividend payment, so beware of the effect of loans.
 Generally, more growth of policy value through premiums also leads to a higher dividend payment.

 Mortality Rates Experienced Effects on Dividends

 The mortality and expense charges experienced by the life insurance company reflect the quality of underwriting accuracy over time.
 Severely misjudging risk is one of the greatest impediments to the long term financial stability of a life insurance company.
 Every year the company can expect a certain percentage of their insured persons to pass away, resulting in death claims.
 If fewer people pass away than statistically expected based on underwriting risk class and expected mortality rates for each class, the company will end up retaining more money than they expected.
 Owning a policy from a company with strict underwriting standards and a favorable mix of risk classes can lead to actual mortality rates being lower than anticipated.

 A lower than expected mortality rate will lead to a higher dividend payout, all else being equal.

 Financial Performance of Company Effect on Dividends

 The financial performance of the company ultimately plays a major role in the size of dividend payments.
 Financial performance is influenced by multiple factors, which include factors that are part of the dividend calculation.
-Financial performance depends upon the amount of money paid out in claims over the course of a year, the sales of the company, the amount of premiums paid to the company compared to the amount expected to be paid, and prevailing interest rates as these strongly effect the amount of money earned on company reserves, which are massive in terms of total assets.
+Financial performance depends upon the amount of money paid out in claims over the course of a year, the sales of the company, the amount of total premiums paid to the company compared to the amount expected to be paid, and prevailing interest rates as these strongly affect the amount of money earned on company reserves, which are massive in terms of total assets.